tdwg/bdq/tg2/_review/BDQ_Core_Supplement.md

 11 Supplement: Rationale Management Documentation
 ```

-## 1. Introduction (Informative) (John)
+## 1. Introduction

-This document contains information that is considered supplemental to the normative and non-normative BDQ Core information.
+This document contains information that is considered supplemental to the normative and non-normative BDQ Core documentation.

 ### 1.1 Audience